AKSW/KBox/README.md

 Information needed:

+1) Dataset Label;

-1) The Publisher: Your or your organization's email/URL;
+2) The Publisher: Your or your organization's email/URL;

-2) The Creator: Who have created the Knowledge base e.g. DBpedia -> http://dbpedia.org;
+3) The Creator: Who have created the Knowledge base e.g. DBpedia -> http://dbpedia.org;

-3) The License: the dataset license;
+4) The License: the dataset license;

-4) The URL where the Dataset can be dereferenced;
+5) The URL where the Dataset can be dereferenced;

-5) The Dataset URL name: the URL name that will be shown to the users;
+6) The Dataset URL name: the URL name that will be shown to the users;

-6) The Dataset description: Give us a few words to help others to know what your dataset is about;
+7) The Dataset description: Give us a few words to help others to know what your dataset is about;

-7) Tell us one reason why KBox is awesome. :)
+8) Tell us one reason why KBox is awesome. :-)